-Congresswoman Trahan believes our democracy is strongest when every American is able to participate in it.
+Congresswoman Trahan knows that true democracy is only achieved when every American is able to participate in it.
 She is committed to restoring the Voting Rights Act in full and building on its progress to make voting more accessible for all Americans.

 Access to the Ballot Box Amid COVID-19